christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

     'The Anointed One' which in Hebrew is 'moshiach' and often translated as 'messiah'.
 In Greek, 'The Anointed One' is Chréstos/Christ.
 -   Paul the Apostle = likely a composite character or an avatar/cipher.
-Four suspects for haven taking on the character are: 1)Gaius Asinius Pollio (who was the maternal grandfather? of Vespasian) who raised Caesar Augustus and at least five of King Herod's sons, 2)Saulus ben Antipater who was the son of Antipater/Herod Antipas the Tetrarch, grandson of King Herod
+Four suspects for having taking on the character are: 1)Gaius Asinius Pollio (who was the maternal grandfather? of Vespasian) who raised Caesar Augustus and at least five of King Herod's sons, 2)Saulus ben Antipater who was the son of Antipater/Herod Antipas the Tetrarch, grandson of King Herod